 A little recap of my 5 favourite speakers from WordCamp London 2019.

-Obviously everyone has their own interests and understanding of certain areas covered at WordCamp but my list of top 5 speakers covers a few of those and wonder who other’s top speakers were?
-Maybe ping me some feedback on what yours were!
-The order is in ascending order as I watched them from Saturday AM to Sunday PM…
+Obviously everyone has their own interests and understanding of certain areas covered at WordCamp.
+But my list of top 5 speakers covers a few of those.
+Maybe ping me some feedback on what your favourites were!

 [Community Talk]